jackoalan/PSPL/cmake/README.md

 =====================

 The [CMake build system](http://www.cmake.org) is used in many ways throughout PSPL.
-It may be leveraged by PSPL *developers* and *users* alike.
+Since PSPL is designed as a modular system, CMake is used to control the specific features and configurations desired for a given PSPL build.
+Once built, a series of macros are published in a CMake package.
+These macros may be used to build a scalable project around PSPL.
+Due to this setup, CMake may be leveraged by PSPL *developers* and *users* alike.

 Building PSPL
 -------------

-Both the *toolchain* and *runtime* portions of PSPL may be built using CMake.
-The `CMakeLists.txt` file-chain in PSPL's codebase is quite configurable with a variety of options to select the toolchain and runtime features desired.
-It also provides a simple means for the developer to select which graphics APIs should be supported for the produced runtime.
+Both the *toolchain* and *runtime* portions of PSPL are

 Forming an Art Pipeline